MaterializeInc/materialize/doc/developer/design/20221204_with_mutually_recursive.md

     The main change is having each bindings result in a differential dataflow `Variable` which is then used instead of the collection itself.
     Once the definition of each object is complete, it is bound to its variable.

+    We have not previously prototyped sequenced recursion, where there are two recursive blocks in sequence.
+    We can support this in the dataflow layer, but we would likely need to change our dataflow descriptions to accommodate it.

 ## Alternatives

 <!--